Staff Personnel Manual (SPP)

 - Assignment to Special Duty

-- The reassignment of an employee outside of his or her regular pay grade to fill a business need while another employee is out on a leave of absence, to meet the needs of a special project of limited duration, or to staff a vacancy on an interim basis without observing established hiring and recruiting procedures for a minimum of 30 days and a maximum of one year.
+- The reassignment of an employee outside of his or her regular position to fill a business need while another employee is out on a leave of absence, to meet the needs of a special project of limited duration, or to staff a vacancy on an interim basis without observing established hiring and recruiting procedures for a minimum of 30 days and a maximum of one year.

 - Auxiliary Aids and Services